HOW TO GET TO MOAB:

 Fly into Moab Canyonlands Field.
 About 20 minutes south of the airport on Hwy 191.

-Fly into Grand Junction, about two hours away.
+Fly into Grand Junction.
+About two hours away.
 Take I-70 west to 191 South, exit, about 30 minutes to Moab.

-HOW TO GET TO BASE CAMP FROM MOAB:
+TRANSPORTATION TO BASE CAMP FROM MOAB:

 Drive to Moab.
 The road normally doesn’t need four wheel drive but all wheel drive or four wheel drive increases your odds.
 Jeep, truck, and most SUVs are best.
 In most cases I wouldn’t drive anything with less than six inches of ground clearance.
 Anything less than that will likely cause occasional inappropriate relationships between the bottom of your vehicle and Mother Earth.